The Pros and Cons of Building with SIPS Image 1

-SIP stands for structural insulated panel, and it is a modern construction technique that involves sandwiching rigid panels (made of foam or polystyrene insulation) between Oriented Strand Board (OSB).
+SIPs are a modern construction technique that involves sandwiching rigid panels made of foam or polystyrene insulation between Oriented Strand Board (OSB).

 These prefabricated boards can then be simply slotted together to create the structure of the building, and the method is commonly used in the residential and commercial sectors.

-Like any building method (traditional or modern), structural insulated panels come with a number of advantages and disadvantages.
-Some of the advantages include:
+Like any traditional or modern building method, structural insulated panels come with a number of advantages and disadvantages.

 Because of this airtightness, SIPs require a unique ventilation system known as mechanical ventilation with heat recovery (MVHR).
 Unlike traditional ventilation systems, they allow air to circulate in and out without losing heat.
 Again, this helps to make the building extremely energy efficient.